Olaminiyi/Project-19/README.md

 ### Create a Terraform Cloud account

 Let us explore how we can migrate our codes to Terraform Cloud and manage our AWS infrastructure from there:
-- Create a Terraform Cloud account
+- Create a Terraform Cloud account.

 ![alt text](images/19.1.png)